 Federal Unemployment Taxes

 If you're an employer in Puerto Rico, you might have to file a Federal Unemployment (FUTA) Tax Return.
 To see if you're required to pay FUTA taxes, refer to Publication 51 if you're an agricultural employer or Publication 926 (PDF) if you're a household employer.
 All other employers should refer to Publication 15 or Publication 179.
 With the exception of those who use Anexo H-PR (Formulario 1040-PR) for household employees, employers in Puerto Rico who are subject to FUTA are required to file Form 940-PR (PDF) to report and pay FUTA taxes.
 Form 940-PR is filed annually and is due by January 31 after the end of the calendar year.
 Most employers are required to deposit FUTA taxes.
 FUTA taxes aren't withheld from the employees' wages.
-The FUTA tax rate, see the Instructions for Form 940-PR and Topic 759.
+For information about the FUTA tax rate, see the Instructions for Form 940-PR and Topic 759.

 For tax assistance for residents of Puerto Rico, please see Topic No. 904.